astrolabsoftware/spark3D/docs/02_repartitioning_python.md

 - First we create a custom partitioner, that is an object which associates each object in the dataset with a partition number.
 Once this partitioner is known, we add a DataFrame column with the new partition ID (`addSPartitioning`).
 - Second we trigger the partitioning based on this new column (`repartitionByCol`) using a simple `KeyPartitioner`.

+Note that partitioning by a DataFrame column is similar to indexing a column in a relational database.

 ## Available partitioning and partitioners

 There are currently 2 spatial partitioning implemented in the library: